DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/argocd-jenkins.md

 # CI/CD is realized based on pipeline and GitOps

-This paper introduces how to implement CI/CD based on pipeline of application workbench and GitOps function.
+This paper introduces how to implement CI/CD based on pipeline of Workbench and GitOps function.

 ## Overall process